 So, what are you waiting for?
 Give poi a spin!

 If the world does implode, I want to be there to watch it go down in a spectacular flurry, instead of being too depressed to even get out of bed to look out the window.
 So what are you waiting for?
-Start your poi journey today with our FREE poi and wellbeing guide or check out the SpinPoi Starter Pack, which includes easy to follow videos on how to make poi and master your first moves.
+Start your poi journey today with our FREE poi & wellbeing guide.

 1. University of Illinois at Urbana-Champaign.
 (2005).
 “Exercise Adds Years To Life And Improves Quality, Researchers Say.”
 ScienceDaily. www.sciencedaily.com/releases/2005/11/051110215438.htm

 2. Csikszentmihalyi, M. (1996).
 Creativity: Flow and the psychology of discovery and invention.
 New York, NY: Harper Collins Publishers.

 3. Higgins, M and Thorpe, JR. (2020).
 Experts Explain Why Unplugging From Tech Really Is That Good For You. https://www.bustle.com/wellness/188786-5-scientifically-proven-benefits-to-unplugging-from-technology